sharkautarch/mesa_loadtime_test/README.md

 Usage: `./time_lib_load.sh |& tee mesa_load_timing.log`

-Runs `LD_DEBUG=all vkcube &` in the background, while repeatedly printing out the elapsed time, in microseconds.
+Runs `LD_DEBUG=all vkcube` in the background, while repeatedly printing out the elapsed time, in microseconds.

 Note: This script leverages the ability to create custom bash builtins in order to use cpu pause/yield.
 This is used in the timing loop as a low-overhead way to slightly reduce cpu usage.